 What's the difference between low, high, and ultra-high frequencies?

-How much information can an RFID tag store?
+How much information can be stored on an RFID tag?

-What's the read range for a typical RFID tag?
+What's the typical read range for an RFID tag?

 Will RFID lead to layoffs?